U.S. farmers could get holiday gift from D.C., Pelosi hopes to pass USMCA in 2019

 She says the deal now includes strict enforcement tools for labor and environmental standards — that’s been a sticking point for Democrats and a big reason why the deal has been held up in Congress for months.

-Kansas Republican Roger Marshall and Pennsylvania Republican Glenn Thompson say a vote on USMCA is long overdue, saying, “Each day that passes without a vote is a missed opportunity.”
+Kansas Republican Roger Marshall and Pennsylvania Republican Glenn Thompson said a vote on USMCA is long overdue, saying, “Each day that passes without a vote is a missed opportunity.”

 But even with Democrats, Republicans and the White House all working to pass the USMCA soon, Congress only has a narrow window to get it done.
 The House only has 11 legislative working days left this year.